Valkenburg Airbase: a short history

-It turned out differently.
-On May 10, 1940, a few months before Valkenburg airbase was ready for use, German paras and more than 50 Junkers Ju52 landed on the field.
-During the ensuing fighting, the Dutch army managed to recapture the terrain and destroy or severely damage many stranded German aircraft.
-After the Dutch surrender, the Germans demolished the airport and put it into use.
+Things went differently.
+On May 10, 1940, a few months before Valkenburg airbase was to be completed, German paratroopers and more than 50 Junkers Ju 52 landed on the field.
+During the ensuing battles, the Dutch army managed to recapture the terrain and destroy or seriously damage many stranded German aircraft.
+After the capitulation, the occupiers completed the airfield and took it into use.
 ‘Flugplatz Katwijk’ became a home base for fighter aircraft such as the Messerschmitt Bf 109, Bf 110 and Focke-wulf Fw 190.
-They were withdrawn to the east in 1943 because the airfield was too vulnerable to air raids due to its coastal location.
+They were withdrawn to the east in 1943 because the airfield was too vulnerable to air raids due to its location on the coast.

-After the war, the British Royal Air Force took over the airbase.
-The RAF repaired it and put it back into use.
-In 1946 the Dutch Air Force took over.
-Because the Naval Aviation Service (Marineluchtvaartdienst, MLD) no longer had a usable base in the Netherlands, Valkenburg was handed over to the navy on 15 September 1947.
-From now on, the airport would be called Marinevliegkamp Valkenburg.
-The base grew and the number of aircraft stationed increased rapidly.
-The first naval aircraft at Valkenburg included Fairey Fireflies, Hawker Sea Furies, North American B-25 Mitchells and Consolidated PBY-5A Catalinas.
+After the war, the British Royal Air Force took care of the airfield.
+He repaired it and put it to use.
+In 1946 the Dutch Air Forces (LSK) took over.
+Because the Naval Aviation Service (Marineluchtvaartdienst, MLD) no longer had a usable base in the Netherlands, Valkenburg was transferred to the Navy on September 15, 1947.
+Henceforth, the airport would be called Navy Airbase Valkenburg.
+The base grew rapidly and the number of stationed aircraft increased rapidly.
+The first naval aircraft at Valkenburg included Fairey Fireflies, Hawker Sea Furies, North American B-25 Mitchells, Grumman Avengers and Consolidated PBY-5A Catalinas.

-In the 1950s and 1960s, Valkenburg was also the shore base for the aircraft and helicopters of the aircraft carrier Hr.Ms.
+Valkenburg was also the shore base for the planes and helicopters of Hr.Ms.
 Karel Doorman.
-When the ship was in port, Valkenburg was full of aircraft from up to eleven squadrons.
-Partly thanks to the Doorman, those two decades marked the golden age of the MLD and Valkenburg Air Base.
-When the carrier was decommissioned in 1968, things quickly calmed down at the airfield.
+When the aircraft carrier was in port, Valkenburg was full of planes, of as many as eleven squadrons.
+Thanks in part to the Doorman, those two decades were the golden age of the MLD and Valkenburg airfield.
+When the ship was decommissioned in 1968, things quickly calmed down at the airfield.
 The number of aircraft types was gradually reduced to two: the Lockheed SP-2H Neptune and Breguet Br.1150 Atlantic.
 Both had anti-submarine warfare as their most important task.
 Only three squadrons remained: 2, 320 and 321.

 Modernization and closure